VassilisDaioglou/mym2r/README.md

 ## Writing R data to MyM files
 Here is an example that can be used seperately or in looping.
 Editable elements are addressed:

+In case of multiple dimensions; be aware of the fact that the dataset needs to be exactly inserted into the function as it should be coming out of it.
+This means arranging last on "Year" (time var).

 ```
 # Define your parameters
 RELEVANT_INFO = 'The source of my data is NAME (YEAR) http://www.example_here.blah'